Q.1 What is Inverted Tax Structure in the GST regime?

-Ans: No. Statement 1A for details of inward and outward invoices is mandatory for filing refund application.
+Ans: No. Statement 1A for details of inward and outward documents is mandatory for filing refund application.

-The statement uploaded by taxpayer would be validated with the data already declared by the taxpayer while filing return GSTR-1 for outward supplies and details of inward supplies would be validated from supplier’s database.
-Only after this data is validated, the taxpayer would be able to file the refund application.
+The statement uploaded by taxpayer would be validated with the data already declared by the taxpayer while filing Form GSTR-1 for outward supplies and details of inward supplies would be validated from supplier’s database.
+Only after the data is validated, the taxpayer would be able to file the refund application.

 Ans: Offline utility can be downloaded from the refund application page itself.

 Navigate to Services > Refunds > Application for Refund > Select the refund type as “Refund on account of ITC accumulated due to Inverted Tax Structure” > Refund Application > Download Offline Utility link.

 Q.12 What is the purpose of Download Offline Utility to upload the statement?